troclaux/notes/azure.md

 ## Azure Container Registry

 > private registry for storing and managing Docker container images and Helm charts for use in Azure Kubernetes Service or other containerized environments

+- `<registry-name>.azurecr.io/<repository>:<tag>`
+- `myregistry.azurecr.io/webapp:1.0`

+- registry: the root namespace for all your images
+- repositories: logical collection of related images

 ## Azure Synapse Analytics